emitanaka/AASC2020/content/registration.md

 <h2>Conference prices</h2>
 All prices listed below are in Australian Dollars ($ AUD).

-<b>Please note that registration for day attendances are pending and would appear in TryBooking shortly.</b>

 <h4>Registration covers:</h4>
 <div style="text-align:left; display: inline-block;">
 <ol>
-<li>Workshop:  Attendance, lunch and morning/afternoon tea
+<li>Workshop:  Attendance, lunch and morning/afternoon tea</li>
-<li>The conference fee includes attendance, lunches and morning/afternoon teas, welcome dinner buffet, canape cocktail (Tues), conference dinner (Thurs), bus transport from Melbourne to RACV, Inverloch on Sunday or Monday and drop off to Melbourne Airport on Friday.
+<li>The conference fee includes attendance, lunches and morning/afternoon teas, welcome dinner buffet, canape cocktail (Tues), conference dinner (Thurs), bus transport from Melbourne to RACV, Inverloch on Sunday or Monday and drop off to Melbourne Airport on Friday.</li>
+<li>The conference fee for a day includes attendance on the day, lunches and morning/afternoon teas.
+To book these you will need to send an email to aasconf2022@gmail.com</li>
 </ol>
 </div>